Director: Mary Moffett

 Assistant Director: C.J.
 Leoncini

 C.J. grew up in Centerville, Utah but now lives in West Jordan, Utah.
-He currently attends Utah Valley University part-time pursuing a degree in Business Management.
+He graduated in 2017 from Utah Valley University with a BS in Business Management.
 He works as a marketing specialist for a major retail distributor in Salt Lake City.
-He began playing handbells in 2010 and has played tenor saxophone since age twelve.
-He was an avid member of the University of Utah Marching Utes for the 2003 through 2009 seasons, serving as a drum major from 2006 through 2009.
-Go UTES!
-He loves to travel and try new restaurants.
+Music has been a distinctive part of C.J.’s life since the age of twelve beginning with playing the clarinet and then learning saxophone.
+He was an avid member of the University of Utah Marching Utes for the 2003 through 2009 seasons, playing tenor saxophone from 2003 through 2005 and then serving as a drum major from 2006 through 2009.
+GO UTES!
+His love of music expanded when he began playing handbells with the Bells of Joyful Sound in 2010 and became the assistant director in 2014.
+He enjoys learning more each year about handbells and is currently serving as event chair for the Area 11 Utah Spring Ring held annually in March.
+He loves to travel, watch college and pro-football, and try new restaurants.
 He enjoys summer recreation, working in his yard, attending the symphony, and spending time with his cocker spaniel.
-He hopes to be playing handbells for many years.

 April is from Murray, Utah.
 Music has always been a significant part of her life since she began playing the piano at age five.
 She also plays flute and piccolo and was a member of the bell choir at Murray High School.
 April graduated from BYU with a degree in financial services and after working at Goldman Sachs for several years, she returned to school and pursued a degree in nursing.
 She currently works as a pediatric sedation nurse at Primary Children's Hospital.
 April loves to travel and her favorite trip was exploring Europe following a study abroad to Spain.
 April enjoys playing tennis and skiing and has recently started mountain biking.
 She also enjoys the arts and spending time with her family.
 She is excited for the opportunity to play with the Bells of Joyful Sound.